intel/intel-device-plugins-for-kubernetes/DEVEL.md

     klog.Warningf("Example of a warning due to an external error: %v", err)
 ```

-## Checklist for new device plugins
+## Checklist for New Device Plugins

 For new device plugins contributed to this repository, below is a
 checklist to get the plugin on par feature and quality wise with